AMSII/blue/blue/w16d4/objects2.md

 	- Think of it as a blueprint.
 	- You can use the keyword `new` to instantiate (create an instance, kinda like how in Star trek they materialize new food out of thin air) of the specified constructor.
 - The constructor is a function
-- The name of the constructor function should always be Capital
+- The name of the constructor function should always start with a Capital Letter.

 ```js
 // blueprint for dogs